larpchronicles/rules/chronicles-rulebook.md

 A player may approach a fallen NPC and say, "I search you."
 If the monster has any loot to give, it will provide it.
 NPCs may also drop loot on the ground.
 If you find a coin, or tag on the ground, feel free to pick it up.
 (Be aware that looting other player's kills may be seen unfavorably especially if you're not contributing to combat.
 This is a reasonable arrangement to ask another player about in character.)
 ## Loot
 Loot comes in a few shapes, the most common being money, tags, and reps.
 Coins are imprinted metal slugs only of value to this game, or cast resin shapes.
 Tags are business cards with print on them.
 Reps are physical representations of things in the game world-- these vary widely as they are often devices to ongoing plots, but can also just be as they are presented.
+## Loot Splits
+Loot splits, or treasure splits are considered an Out Of Game action.
+Treasure splits for groups are performed by a Treasure Split Ambassador, which may be someone appointed by plot, someone on plot, or someone designated by the group.
+For town mods, which are mods that the entire town or the majority of all event attendees participates in.
+The treasure split for these mods includes all player attendees, including any that were not physically present on the mod or were NPCing for the mod.
+In the event that a player is unable to collect their split will be taken back to logistics and labeled with the player's name.
+Any gold will be credited to their character's bank and any tags will be made available for the player to pick up at their next event.
 ## Money
 Money comes in two forms in Evren.
 A golden coin minted by the kingdom, or as a naturally occurring impure crystalline mana.
 Mana Crystals have resin cast phys reps.
 Players are free to exchange coins in whatever fashion they wish and game events can cause the "market" to fluctuate.
 The value of items is determined by denizens of the world (this includes you).
 ## Tags